Sayfan-AI/ai-six/planning.md

 ## Software Development Life Cycle

 - Saar and Gigi will create PRs and merge them at will.
 Review is optional.
-- We will use Github Actions for CI/CD
+- Use Github Actions for CI/CD

 ## Capabilities